jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 Key to this, as you might guess, is consultation, using the process mentioned earlier.

+At this point, you may be a little distressed if you are worried about "the big issues," on a national level.
+How does working small help that?

+I don't have an answer that will make you happy.
+My own personal opinion is that the actual answer is there is nothing you can do.
+Small-scale social change is what you can do, and is what is under your control.

+Anything else is "political hobbyism."
+You can write letters to your congressman, post on social media, and _care deeply_ in front of anyone who will listen.
+But the solution is to work on areas that are under your control.
+Your neighborhood?
+That might be somewhat under your control.
+If you gather a group of concerned citizens?
+Then maybe your neighborhood is under control.
+Work with a network of like-minded organizations?
+(Like, say, those the Baha'i communities are involved in, hint hint?)
+Definitely more under your control.
+But working directly through democratic institutions?
+You have exactly one voice, no more than anyone else.
+And that's the extent of it.

+One think Baha'is generally not do are activities thought of as "direct action."
+That is, the sort of rowdy protests meant to make people uncomfortable.
+Such activities are seen as confrontational and disunifying.
+Defenders of direct action usually report "But _something_ must be done!"
+Unfortunately, doing just any _something_ is not effective.
+History has shown that this sort of "direct action" is seen by the sort of people you want to reach as obnoxious, thoughtless and inconveniencing.

+The way Baha'is think about the world prevents them from engaging in empty actions like political hobbyism and direct action.

+According to the Baha'i Faith, world events are unfolding is unfolding according to two plans.
+The Lesser Plan is the plan Baha'is are acting on - the small actions that Baha'is take that make the world better, growing over time as the community grows.
+The Greater Plan is the plan of the rest of the world.
+According to our writings, what we are witnessing is the loud, ugly collapse of The Old World Order.
+This is an order built on the obsolete "struggle for existence."
+In the Old Order, pillars of traditional authority have collapsed due to the loss of faith caused by misuse of authority.
+One where where abuses by those in governmental and religious authorities are excused by their supporters, who wish to privilege themselves above other groups.
+Where ideologies based on racism, nationalism, jingoism, sexism and unfettered, unregulated commerce prey on anyone hapless enough to fall into their spell.

+In Baha'i thought, the Baha'is are responsible for The Lesser Plan only.
+They are not responsible for bringing down the Old World Order.
+Our belief is that God will cleanse the earth of such ideologies in due time.
+Our only mandate is to provide an alternate order, and teach and assist others in our control to avoid falling victim to these pernicious ideologies.

+For those of you who look at the issues and desperately, fervently believe that "something must be done," I would submit that God, or if you'd rather, the inescapable wheels of history, will ensure that all those that follow the empty ideologies of The Old World Order are doomed to perdition.
+We must save who we can and warn people of the dangers.
+But meantime, our job is to build community and work on improving the world through small-scale change.

 ## Psychic Improvement - Prayer and Meditation